- Oops!Something went wrong.Please try again later.

 In the chief growth officer post at DBI, Jordan is expected to chart strategic growth opportunities for the firm.
 He is tasked with identifying new partnership opportunities, innovating new retail concepts and integrating operations across DBI’s portfolio, according to CEO Roger Rawlins.

-DBI’s creation of the CGO post appears to be part of its push to bridge its retail and design/production branches.
-The firm, traded under the DSW ticker until its 2018 acquisition, in partnership with Authentic Brands Group, of the Camuto Group.
+DBI’s creation of the CGO post appears to be part of its push to bridge its retail, and design and production branches.
+The firm traded under the DSW ticker until its 2018 acquisition of the Camuto Group, in partnership with Authentic Brands Group.
 DBI has a significant foothold in retail, with about 1,000 retail locations under the DSW, Shoe Warehouse and The Shoe Company banners.
 In 2018, the company stepped into the design and production space by purchasing Camuto Group through a joint venture with Authentic Brands Group.
 DBI has a 40% stake in Camuto, while ABG has a 60% majority stake.
 Under the deal, the pair acquired the intellectual property of brands including Sole Society, Louise et Cet and Vince Camuto.

-Camuto Group has taken over design, sourcing and production for DSW’s private-label brands, allowing for higher margin potential.
+Camuto Group has taken over design, sourcing and production for DSW’s private-label brands, allowing for higher-margin potential.
 DBI is also seeking to bolster Camuto’s wholesale business across its DSW and Shoe Company platforms.
-Just this month, DBI announced the launch of the JLo Jennifer Lopez shoe and accessories brand, coming this March, which is being designed and produced by Camuto Group, with product to be sold exclusively at DSW.com and in DSW stores.
+Just this month, DBI announced the launch of the JLo Jennifer Lopez shoe and accessories brand, coming this March, which is being designed and produced by Camuto Group; the products will be sold exclusively on DSW.com and in DSW stores.

 Prior to being named DBI’s chief growth officer, Jordan had been serving in dual posts as president of DSW Designer Shoe Warehouse and EVP of Designer Brands.
-Before becoming president of DSW, Jordan held several positions at DSW (before it became Designer Brands)over 14 years, including DSW chief administrative officer, EVP and chief legal officer as well as Town Shoes president.
+Before becoming president of DSW, Jordan held several positions over 14 years at DSW (before it became Designer Brands), including DSW chief administrative officer, EVP and chief legal officer as well as Town Shoes president.
 As Jordan assumes his new post, Rawlins will serve as interim DSW president.
 The company is conducting a search to fill the role permanently.

 Market Watchers Divided on Designer Brands After a Disappointing Q3